 Our 2008 Equity Incentive Plan (the "Plan") was amended and restated effective May 22, 2013 upon approval by our shareholders at our annual shareholders meeting.
 As amended, the plan authorizes us to issue up to 3.5 million shares of common stock, along with non-qualified stock options, stock appreciation rights, restricted stock and performance units to our officers, key employees, non-employee directors and consultants.
-At March 29, 2015, there were 1.7 million shares available for future grants under this plan.
+At June 28, 2015, there were 1.7 million shares available for future grants under this plan.
 No more than 600,000 shares may be used under the plan as "full value" awards, which include restricted stock and performance units.
 It is our policy to issue shares from authorized but not issued shares upon the exercise of stock options.
 Options are granted at not less than fair market value on the date of grant and expire no later than ten years after the date of grant.
 Options and restricted shares granted under the plan generally require no less than a three year ratable vesting period.

-During the first quarter of 2015 no stock options were granted, 220,486 stock options were exercised and 312,375 options were canceled.
+During the first half of 2015 no stock options were granted, 375,178 stock options were exercised and 949,919 options were canceled.

+During the second quarter of 2015 we granted 23,814 restricted shares to our Board of Directors vesting May 5, 2016.
 During the first quarter of 2015, the company implemented a long term incentive program for the benefit of certain members of company management.
 The program was designed to strengthen employee retention and to provide a more structured incentive program to stimulate improvement in future company results.
 Per the terms of the program, participants were granted time value restricted stock units ("RSUs"), vesting ratably over a three year time period, and performance restricted stock units ("PSUs"), with a three year cliff vesting.
-Upon vesting, each restricted stock unit is exchangable for one share of the company's common stock, with accrued dividends.
+Upon vesting, each restricted stock unit is exchangeable for one share of the company's common stock, with accrued dividends.
 The PSUs are categorized further into three individual categories whose vesting is contingent upon the achievement of certain targets as follows: